pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain a Study Design Review procedure that minimally addresses applicable requirements in ICH E6(R2) Section 6.0, ICH E8(R1), and applicable regulatory guidance documents.
+__NewInstitue__ **SHALL** establish and maintain a Study Design Review procedure that minimally addresses applicable requirements in ISO-9001:2015 Section 8.3, ICH E6(R2) Sections 5.0, 5.1 and 6.0, ICH E8(R1) Section 5, and applicable regulatory guidance documents.

 All Study Design Reviews related to *clinical investigations* shall be performed and documented in accordance with the Study Design Review Procedure,